-Step 1: The student collects the relevant application form (see appendix -forms) on the first day of student's return to school.
-(Form available on the OHS Website)

-Step 2: The student must fully complete the Illness/Misadventure form attaching any relevant documentation, ensuring that parents/guardians have signed the form.

-Step 3: The student submits the completed form to the Faculty Head Teacher.

-Step 4: The Faculty Head Teacher will discuss the circumstances of the application with the relevant Deputy Principal, make a recommendation and hand the form back to the student.

-Step 5: The student will hand the completed form to the relevant Deputy Principal, who may consult other members of the Assessment Committee before approving or rejecting the application.

-Step 6: The relevant Deputy Principal will notify the student and the Faculty Head Teacher of the outcome of the illness/misadventure submission ASAP.
+- Step 1: The student collects the relevant application form (see appendix -forms) on the first day of student's return to school.
+(Form available on the OHS Website) - Step 2: The student must fully complete the Illness/Misadventure form attaching any relevant documentation, ensuring that parents/guardians have signed the form. - Step 3: The student takes the completed form to the Faculty Head Teacher and asks for their recommendation. - Step 4: The Faculty Head Teacher will make a recommendation and hand the form back to the student. - Step 5: The student will hand the completed form to the relevant Deputy Principal, who may consult other members of the Assessment Committee before approving or rejecting the application. - Step 6: The relevant Deputy Principal will notify the student and the Faculty Head Teacher of the outcome of the illness/misadventure submission ASAP.